-We define the continental slope in the northern Ionian Sea as the area between the 2200 m isobath and the coast, while the part equivalent to the flat-bottom central deep area of the tank, is represented by the rest of the basin within latitudinal limits of 37-40°N (Fig. 1a).
-Indeed, the vorticity evolution in the northern Ionian Sea in 2012 (Fig. 11) shows behavior similar to that in the tank (see Fig. 5, experiment 27).
-Concomitantly, with the start of the dense water flow in approximately May 2012, the vorticity in the surface layer of the slope area inverted (Fig. 11a) and remained cyclonic for the rest of the year.
+We define the continental slope in the northern Ionian Sea as the area between the 2200 m isobath and the coast, whereas the part equivalent to the flat-bottom central deep area of the tank is represented by the rest of the basin within latitudinal limits of 37-40° N (Fig. 1a).
+Indeed, the vorticity evolution in the northern Ionian Sea in 2012 (Fig. 11) shows behavior similar to that in the tank (see Fig. 5, EXP 27).
+Concomitantly, with the start of the dense-water flow in approximately May 2012, the vorticity in the surface layer of the slope area inverted (Fig. 11a) and remained cyclonic for the rest of the year.
 At the same time, in the surface layer of the central area, weakening of the cyclonic vorticity took place, which eventually resulted in prevalent anticyclonic motion in approximately July.
-The flow fields in the surface layer of both the continental slope and central area reached their maximum cyclonic and anticyclonic motion, respectively, in late September to early October (Fig. 11a) when the dense water outflow from the Adriatic seemingly ceased, as suggested by Gačić et al. (2014).
+The flow fields in the surface layer of both the central and continental slope areas reached maximum anticyclonic and cyclonic motions in late September and in early October, respectively (Fig. 11a), when the densewater outflow from the Adriatic seemingly ceased, as suggested by Gačić et al. (2014).
 At 1000 m depth in the continental slope area, the vorticity curve (Fig. 11b) varied out of phase with respect to the upper layer (Fig. 11a).
-This suggests the presence of a twolayer structure in the vorticity field in the continental slope area, similar to what was observed in the rotating tank experiments.
-In the central area, as in the rotating tank experiments, no clear two-layer structure occurred in the vorticity field and only in the surface layer the circulation inverted from cyclonic to anticyclonic motion (Fig. 11a).
-The 1000 m vorticity values are smaller than those at the surface since the depth of 1000 m is below the velocity zero-crossing level but close to it.
-According to some estimates from the thermal wind relationship (Giuseppe Civitarese, personal communication), the zero-crossing is situated at a depth of approximately 800 m.
-Consequently, velocities are smaller than those at the surface, resulting in smaller vorticity values, even by one order of magnitude.
+This sug-